-Agendas and minutes of committee meetings are published on the Council's website at: http://modgov.southsomerset.gov.uk/ieDocHome.aspx?bcr=1
+The agenda, minutes and the timetable for council meetings are published on the Council's website - http://modgov.southsomerset.gov.uk/ieDocHome.aspx?bcr=1

-Agendas and minutes can also be viewed via the mod.gov app (free) available for iPads, Windows and Android devices.
-Search for 'mod.gov' in the app store for your device, install, and select 'South Somerset' from the list of publishers, then select the committees of interest.
+Agendas and minutes can also be viewed via the mod.gov app (free) available for iPads and Android devices.
+Search for 'mod.gov' in the app store for your device and select 'South Somerset' from the list of publishers and then select the committees of interest.
 A wi-fi signal will be required for a very short time to download an agenda but once downloaded, documents will be viewable offline.